 I like that this lemon pound cake feels right for January.
 Just as it seems fitting to warm myself by a simmering pot of stew on the stove or to sit with my children in front of the oven watching loaves of bread rise, I like waiting for this cake to bake and to cool.
 Just like these January days, this lemon pound cake feels simple and lazy.
 It’s the type of recipe that it suitable for snacking on throughout the day but is always best served with a cup of coffee or an afternoon tea.

 Preparing this lemon pound cake is simple.
 Cream together butter and sugar in the bowl of a stand mixer until light and fluffy.
-Eggs and extract come next and is incorporated before the dry and wet ingredients are added.
+Eggs and extract come next and incorporates before the dry and wet ingredients add in.
 Lemon zest and juice lend a bright and tangy flavor to this dense and moist loaf.
 After baking, the lemon pound cake should be golden, fairly flat on top, and left to cool in the pan before flipping out onto a serving platter.
 The glaze for this lemon pound cake is entirely optional.
-I like the tang and zip the sour cream and lemon juice icing adds to the loaf, and although the glaze simple, it makes an pretty adornment for an otherwise plain cake.
+I like the tang and zip the sour cream and lemon juice icing adds to the loaf.
+Although the glaze simple, it makes a pretty adornment for an otherwise plain cake.